Similes and metaphors worksheets

 This skill runs from 4th grade through 6th grade.
 Pick a grade above for level-matched sentences, teaching notes, and worksheets.

-Similes and metaphors both compare two unlike things to paint a picture.
-A simile signals the comparison with like or as (slept like a log); a metaphor skips the signal and states it outright (homework is a mountain).
+Similes and metaphors both compare two unlike things: a simile signals it with like or as (slept like a log), while a metaphor states it outright (homework is a mountain).
 Fourth graders sort figurative phrases by which tool they use.

-Sixth graders treat similes and metaphors as author's choices: a simile keeps a polite distance (her voice was like music) while a metaphor commits completely (her voice is music).
+Sixth graders treat similes and metaphors as author's choices: a simile keeps its distance (her voice was like music) while a metaphor commits (her voice is music).
 Recognizing which tool a writer picked, and why, feeds directly into literary analysis.